aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 *When enabled, the logical ID of a Lambda permission for a Lambda action includes an alarm ID.* (fix)

 When this feature flag is enabled, a logical ID of `LambdaPermission` for a `LambdaAction` will include an alarm ID.
-So multiple alarms for the same Lambda can be created with `LambdaAction`.
+Therefore multiple alarms for the same Lambda can be created with `LambdaAction`.

 If the flag is set to false then it can only make one alarm for the Lambda with